Zakaria-El-Maachi/ZenDB/README.md

 ## Extras

 * Bloom filters: Bloom filters are used to quickly test for key existence in SST files.
-* Compression: SST files are compressed to save disk space.

 ## Problem Encountered - Wal Cleaning